 - You have developed enough experience in food service that you think you can go out on you own and you can build your own customer base.

-- You have identified a missing food concept that your market has and think potential customers will pay you for solving this problem.
+- You’ve spent time identifying a missing food concept that your market has and think potential customers will pay you for solving this problem.

 - You have management and leadership experience and want to be in charge of your future.

 Do You Have The Skills To Start A New Food Truck?

 A mistake that many failed food truck vendors have made, is confusing their desire to cook, with a desire to have their own food truck.

 While having the ability to prepare great food is one of the things that will need to happen for your food truck to be successful, it is only one of many things.
 If you aren’t able or don’t want to spend time marketing, managing, and dealing with the finances, then it doesn’t matter how good the food is.

 Here are the primary skills that you (or your ownership team) will need to have at a minimum: